 The first place to check is the switch.
 Since the storage unit of an electric heater is connected to several appliances, you might accidentally press the off switch.
 Secondly, check the fuse box to ensure the circuit supplying electricity to the heater isn't tripping.
 If it is, all you have to do is reset the circuit again and see if that helps.

-In the case of tripping Circuit, it's advised you call a professional as they don't just happen for no reason.
+In the case of tripping Circuit, it's advised you to hire certified electricians in London as they don't just happen for no reason.
 Resetting the heater won't address the issue permanently and is likely to resurface at a later date.
 To prevent that from happening, call our phone support on 02071834006 to provide a one-off solution

 Most homeowners become worried when their water heater isn't producing enough hot water or when the water doesn't boil on time.
 The cause of this could be due to the capacity of the water heater, which may not be enough to supply hot water to the entire houses.
 Calling a professional to look into it for professional advice might be necessary.
 You can also look into replacing it with a bigger capacity.